VALUE CHANGE PROGRAMME

 - Inadequate recognition thereby reduced incentives to invest in meaningful change beyond direct operations

 This programme features practical tools that remove these barriers to addressing value chain emissions.

 In addition to purchasing high-impact carbon credits, companies use Gold Standard guidance and calculation tools to reduce emissions in their value chains and report on these outcomes toward their Science Based Targets or Net Zero climate goals.

-VALUE CHAIN INTERVENTION LEVEL RECOGNITION BY ACCOUNTING PROTOCOLS
+ENSURING INTERVENTION LEVEL EMISSION REDUCTIONS ARE RECOGNISED BY ACCOUNTING PROTOCOLS

 Often, the most meaningful change can come from interventions that help partners upstream and downstream reduce emissions.
 Yet emission reductions at the intervention level previously could not be accounted for in the leading GHG accounting frameworks, like the GHG Protocol.
 Thus, companies have not been recognised for these emission reductions in their corporate footprint, limiting the incentive to invest in these projects and programmes.